learningequality/kolibri-docs/docs/install/tutorials/rpi.rst

 How many clients are supported?
 -------------------------------

-.. tip:: We recommend that you do your own benchmarking and share results in our `Community Forums <https://community.learningequality.org/>`_.
+.. tip:: We recommend that you do your own benchmarking and share experiences in our `Community Forums <https://community.learningequality.org/>`_.
+See especially this thread about `choosing a MicroSD card <https://community.learningequality.org/t/microsd-cards-picking-the-right-one-experiences-and-benchmarks/935>`_.

 One of the bigger questions that may be hard to answer is how many students that can use Kolibri on a Raspberry Pi at the same time.
 One of the biggest bottle necks will be the Raspberry Pi's built-in Wi-Fi.
 Maybe it will support 5-10 devices that are located in a close perimeter.